Skip to content

 Answer: 87%.

-Why it works in the car: AAA’s 2025 forecast said 39.4 million people would travel by car, or 87% of Memorial Day travelers.
-As of April 30, 2026, that remains the latest Memorial Day forecast AAA has published.
+The source: AAA’s 2025 forecast put 39.4 million people on the road by car, or 87% of Memorial Day travelers.
+As of April 30, 2026, that’s still the latest Memorial Day forecast AAA has published.

 63. US traffic-safety guidance compares reading a text for 5 seconds at 55 mph to driving about what distance with your eyes closed?
 (Hard)